PiJoules/trade/README.md

   - **Do not use this if the virtualenv is in the current directory since it may remove any binary files/executables in the virtualenv.
 I include and use this script beacuse I store all my venvs [in a dedicated venv directory](https://github.com/PiJoules/python-dev-scripts).**
+- `generate_strategy.sh`
+  - Create a new strategy from templates.

 ## Test